 Gigabit and 10GB Switches with Fibre Uplinks

-Designated SFP and SFP+ ports are found on Gigabit and 10GB switches with fibre uplinks for high speed performance.
+Designated SFP and SFP+ ports are found on Gigabit and 10GB switches with fibre uplinks for high-speed performance.
 Switches can come with varying counts of 100/1000-Mbps fibre-supported, SFP or SFP+ ports.
 Either fibre or high-grade copper network cable can be used for 10GB transmission speeds in the enterprise environment.
-Switches with both copper and fibre port options offer SMB flexibility, while the latest generation switches with fiber ports for 1GB or 10GB Ethernet meet the needs of the data centre.
-At Comms Express, we support businesses as they establish high speed innovation.
+Switches with both copper and fibre port options offer SMB flexibility, while the latest generation switches with fibre ports for 1GB or 10GB Ethernet meet the needs of the data centre.
+At Comms Express, we support businesses as they establish high-speed innovation.